hussamfyi/hussamfyi.github.io/_posts/2023-08-02-do-you-trust-yourself.md

 The idea of trusting myself is relevant to me because, as someone that's self-employed, I'm in complete control of how I spend my time.
 And I've been meaning to use that time to create more.
 To write often.
 To practice design.
 To sketch again.
 These are things I loved to do as a kid but I lost touch with over the years.

-Meanwhile, I've sat on the sidelines and not tried to do things I genuinely enjoy because deep down I feel like they'd be a waste of time.
-I want to challenge myself to break that line of thinking, so I'm setting a challenge for the next week to play more.
+Lately, I've mostly tried to avoid doing creative things I genuinely enjoy because deep down I feel like doing them would be a waste of time.
+I want to challenge myself to break that line of thinking, so I'm setting a challenge for myself over the coming week to play more.
 That's it.
 To use a digital or physical canvas as my playground for creative exploration and self-expression.

-Each day, I'll challenge to play by:
+Each day, I'll challenge myself to play by:
-- Writing (and publishing 1 essay no matter how small)
+- Writing thoughts
-- Practicing design
+- Learning about design
+- Using Figma
 - Sketching
-- Any other playful creative thing I can think of
+- Doing any other playful, creative thing I can think of

 These things might not make me any money (at least not right away).

 I don't know what doing these things will lead to in the long run.

-And I recognize that I might feel a natural pull to play more on some days vs. others.
+And I recognize that on some days, I might not feel a natural pull to play at all.

-But either way...
+But regardless of what happens...

 **I trust myself.**